 The Elite 65t are our favorite earbuds for working out.
 They picked up the top score of 9 out of 10.

 Theses earbuds stick in your ears like white on rice, and they're so light that even high impact trail runs don't cause them to bounce around.
 They are also rated IPX5 water resistant, meaning you don't have to worry about sweat gunking up the inner workings.
-You can even upgrade to the Jabra Elite Active 65t for an extra $20.
+You can even upgrade to the Jabra Elite Active 65t.
 This ups the water resistance rating a bit and adds a step counting accelerometer.
-We don't think teh extra waterproofing is really needed unless you plan on shooting your earbuds with a squirt gun, and step counting is available on almost every smartphone.
-Therefore, we don't think it's necessary to upgrade unless you want a future proof pair earbuds, in case Jabra adds software support for more advanced accelerometer features in the future.
+We don't think the extra waterproofing is really needed unless you plan on shooting your earbuds with a squirt gun, and step counting is available on almost every smartphone.
+Therefore, we don't think it's necessary to upgrade unless you want a future-proof pair earbuds, in case Jabra adds software support for more advanced accelerometer features in the future.

 These earbuds weight just 0.4 ounces, and the included carrying case is quite light as well.
 Though the case is slightly larger than the case of the Apple AirPods, it is still small enough that you won't notice it in your pocket.